Behailu Academy empowers youth to find and use their voices through the arts, academic support, and community service.

 “I feel like if he had been given the opportunity to experience a place like the Behailu Academy, we would be packing him up to go to college instead of worrying about where his next meal is coming from.
 I can’t let that happen to another kid.”

 Deeedee Mills founded Behailu Academy in 2011.
-Deedee was committed to providing a safe and creative environment that used the arts and community service to empower youth in urban schools.
+Deedee was committed to providing a safe and creative environment that used the arts, academic support, and community service to empower youth in urban schools.

 2012-2013 School Year